jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

     -----
     - Any square can have a reference line
     -----
-    - A procedure symbol can have one of four roles: - definition, - clause, - call, - reference
+    - A procedure symbol can have one of four roles: - definition, - nested procedure, - call, - reference
 - Redirection
     - Object symbol redirection
         - Target symbols